-- 1. Parameters for the ICA estimation algorithm are selected.
-We use FastICA so the parameters include the orthogonalization approach (symmetric or deflationary), the nonlinearity, etc. - The ICA algorithm is run a number of times using the selected training parameters.
-Each time the data is bootstrapped and/or the initial point of the optimization is changed. - 3.
-The estimates (estimated components) are clustered according to their mutual similarities.
+- Parameters for the ICA estimation algorithm are selected.
+We use FastICA whose parameters include the orthogonalization approach (symmetric or deflationary), the nonlinearity, etc. - (2) The ICA algorithm is run a number of times using the selected training parameters.
+Each time, the data is bootstrapped and/or the initial point of the optimization is changed. - (3) The estimates (estimated components) are clustered according to their mutual similarities.
 In principle, the clustering method can be freely selected.
-We apply agglomerative clustering with average-linkage criterion. - 4.
-The clustering is visualized as a 2-D plot.
-The user investigates how the data is concentrated in the clusters.
-The clustering of the estimated components is expected to yield information on the reliability (robustness) of estimation.
-A compact, tight cluster emerges when a similar component repeatedly comes up despite of the randomization. - 5.
-The user can retrieve the estimates belonging to certain cluster(s) for further analysis and visualization.
+We apply agglomerative clustering with average-linkage criterion. - (4) The clustering is visualized as a 2-D plot.
+The user investigates how the estimates are concentrated in the clusters.
+The clustering of the estimated components is expected to yield information on the reliability of estimation.
+A compact, tight cluster emerges when a similar estimate is repeatedly obtained despite the randomization. - (5) The user can retrieve the estimates belonging to certain cluster(s) for further analysis and visualization.

-To complete steps 1-3, the the user simply sets the FastICA parameters and launches a resampling and clustering application.
+To complete steps 1-3, the user simply sets the FastICA parameters and launches a resampling and clustering application.
 In step 4, the user explores the clustering by launching an interactive visualization application.
 The user can examine the quality of the clusters and rank them accordingly.
 Subsequently, Icasso visualizes the similarity matrix between all the estimates and their partition into clusters in a single graph.
 Thus, the user can examine relationships between estimates and clusters in detail.
 In step 5, the user can retrieve any set of estimates that belong to certain cluster(s).

-Our criteria for selecting the specific estimation and visualization methods for Icasso were that i) methods for completing each subtask are well-known, ii) they support visualization and explorative data-analysis, and iii) in order to avoid redundant work, existing, publicly available building blocks should be used.
-In the rest of this section we provide a detailed desciption of the method.
+Our criteria for selecting the specific estimation and visualization methods for Icasso were that (i) methods for completing each subtask are well known, (ii) they support visualization and explorative data analysis, and (iii) to avoid redundant work, existing, publicly available building blocks should be used.2 In the rest of this section, we provide a detailed description of the method.

-2.2 Generating the estimates and comparing them
+Generating the estimates and comparing them

-We consider the standard linear, noise-free ICA model $\mathbf{x} = \mathbf{As}$ of independent sources $\mathbf{s}$ and a mixing matrix $\mathbf{A}$ .
-However, what is usually estimated in practice, is the demixing matrix $\mathbf{W}$ for $\mathbf{s} = \mathbf{Wx}$ , where $\mathbf{W}$ is a (pseudo)inverse of $\mathbf{A}$ (Hyvärinen et al., 2001b).
+We consider the standard linear, noise-free ICA model $\mathbf{x} = \mathbf{A}\mathbf{s}$ of independent sources \mathbf{s} and a mixing matrix \mathbf{A} .
+However, what is usually estimated in practice, is the demixing matrix \mathbf{W} for $\mathbf{s} = \mathbf{W}\mathbf{x}$, where \mathbf{W} is a (pseudo)inverse of \mathbf{A} (Hyvärinen et al., 2001b).